PHYS106 Physics A

 Course Learning Goals

-- apply fundamental principles of mathematics, chemistry, physics, engineering, and laboratory measurements to solve accessible science and engineering technology problems as relates to physics mechanics [Scientific Literacy];
+- apply fundamental principles of mathematics, physics, engineering, and laboratory measurements to solve accessible science and engineering technology problems as related to physics mechanics [Scientific Literacy];

 - employ the techniques and skills necessary for the sciences and for the applied engineering technology practice;